- Historic sampling had an average grade of 62% Fe, Alien’s own due diligence sampling returned grades as high as 65.4%

 Maiden Drilling Program

-A recently submitted heritage survey has received clearance and upon approval of the final drilling permits, drilling aims to commence in 2022.
-The company have taken time during the submittal of applications to build links with the indigenous communities and build on the vital social license to operate.
+Upon receiving Heritage clearance the company have taken time during the submittal of applications to build links with the indigenous communities and build on the vital social license to operate.
 A follow up sampling and mapping programme is planned prior to finalising drilling plans.